Unfortunately, it does not appear to be on the web. The whole eight pages is almost worth quoting!

 The struggle of libraries since then has been to categorise knowledge in as comprehensive a manner as possible.
 A library at one level is like an orderly chicken-coop, where the books sit brooding in their neat rows of nests.
 But every library user, on the other hand, is a fox among those chickens, frightening the established order of knowledge into panic-stricken scatterings. ...

 I found the piece particularly affecting for three reasons.

-The first personal: I am the same age as O'Toole and grew up a few miles away from where he is writing about, albeit in a larger house!
+The first personal: I am the almost the same age as O'Toole and grew up a few miles away from where he is writing about, albeit in a larger house!
 He describes library experiences that are similar to my own, down to the authors read.
-I worked my way through the Richmal Crompton 'William' books, and the 'Billy Bunter' series in their yellow jackets, and also 'Jennings', who he does not mention.
+I worked my way through the Richmal Crompton 'William' books, and the 'Billy Bunter' series in their yellow jackets, and also the 'Jennings' books, which he does not mention.
 I also promiscuously read the classics alongside myths and legends and popular fiction.
 Later I worked for several years in those same public libraries, and indeed spent one year actually sticking white labels into the front of books.
-That said, I was slightly surprised to read "one of the responses of the state in the hard times of the 1980s, when mass unemployment perhaps threatened a degree of social discontent, was to virtually close down the public library service".
-Given this lack of opportunity, I left the Dublin Corporation public library system (now Dublin City Public Libraries) in the late 1980s to work in England.
+It was a difficult time for public sector services in Ireland, although I was slightly surprised to see how strongly this was stated "one of the responses of the state in the hard times of the 1980s, when mass unemployment perhaps threatened a degree of social discontent, was to virtually close down the public library service".
+Given the lack of opportunity in public libraries, and in public institutions generally, I left the Dublin Corporation public library system (now Dublin City Public Libraries) in the late 1980s to work in England.

-The second also personal: he captures wonderfully a variety of the things I have thought about the public library, and those public libraries at that time.
+The second also personal: he captures wonderfully a variety of the things I recognize about the public library, and those public libraries at that time.